 Upon my return to Chicago, I finished college and was hired at several bakeries, but was always too nervous to take the plunge.
 How could a $5 per hour minimum wage-paid baker payback a small mountain of school debt and support herself?
 So I took a job as an assistant editor at Consumers’ Digest Magazine where I wrote about health and travel.
 Every month or so I interviewed for a baking job and was offered every job I applied for.
 And every time, I couldn’t work up the will to say yes.

-I met my now-husband, Matt, and moved to his home-metro, Boston.
-I landed a gig working as a healthcare writer for a small publisher in tony Marblehead, but I couldn’t ignore my dreams of becoming a real chef.
+I moved with my boyfriend to Boston and landed a gig working as a healthcare writer for a small publisher in tony Marblehead, but I couldn’t ignore my dreams of becoming a real chef.
 I quit my job as a managing editor and started pastry school at Johnson & Wales University in Providence, and concurrently accepted my first bona fide baking position in 1997 at Rosie’s Bakery in Cambridge, Massachusetts, home of the “orgasm” brownie.
 Paid minimum wage and with mostly ex-cons to call as colleagues, I worked from six in the morning until noon every day and then drove to Rhode Island where I would go to class until seven each night.
 Exhausted yet happy, I fervently studied, cooked, and ate 20 hours a day.

-After working at several Boston-area bakeries and restaurants including Barbara Lynch’s No. 9 Park, I heard about a job opening at Cook’s Illustrated.
+After working at several Boston-area bakeries and restaurants, I heard about a job opening at Cook’s Illustrated.
 Ten batches of tuna noodle casserole later (that was the interview process) I was hired.
 For two years I cooked and wrote about my findings and crafted original recipes for the magazine.
 I headed the Tastings column (for which we tasted our way through a dozen balsamic vinegars or peanut butters to discover the best one), learned about food science, and how to test, develop, and write recipes that were as delicious as they were foolproof.